Kristina01111000/Drws_site/README.md

 For next week:
 Start preparing a page for the app from the site, + slides etc

-Finish stripe setup -> need access to the PMP site so i can look at documentation for the setup wizard Fix the front page, it's not going to be free anymore, how much?
+ need access to the PMP site so i can look at documentation for the setup wizard Fix the front page, it's not going to be free anymore, how much?
 $5 a month $40 a year for the site
 Write it everywhere,